jnidzwetzki/bboxdb/README.md

 * Continuous queries with bounding box query predicates are supported.

+* User defined filters for query processing on custom data types.

 ## Documentation
 The documentation of the project is located at [https://jnidzwetzki.github.io/bboxdb/](https://jnidzwetzki.github.io/bboxdb/).
 The documentation also contains the [changelog](http://jnidzwetzki.github.io/bboxdb/dev/changelog.html) of the project.